hyperboloide/lk/README.md

 // prefer reading it from a file, and that it should stay secret! const privateKeyBase32 = "FD7YCAYBAEFXA22DN5XHIYLJNZSXEAP7QIAACAQBANIHKYQBBIAACAKEAH7YIAAAAAFP7AYFAEBP7BQAAAAP7GP7QIAWCBCRKQVWKPT7UJDNP4LB5TXEQMO7EYEGDCE42KVBDNEGRIYIIJFBIWIVB6T6ZTKLSYSGK54DZ5VX6M5SJHBYZU2JXUFXJI25L2JJKJW4RL7UL2XBDT4GKYZ5IS6IWBCN7CWTMVBCBHJMH3RHZ5BVGVAY66MQAEYQEPSS2ANTYZIWXWSGIUJW3MDOO335JK3D4N3IV4L5UTAQMLS5YC7QASCAAUOHTZ5ZCCCYIBNCWBELBMAA===="

+// Define the data you need in your license,
-// Here we use a struct that is marshalled to json, but ultimately all you need is a []byte. doc := struct {
+// here we use a struct that is marshalled to json, but ultimately all you need is a []byte. doc := struct {
 	Email string    `json:"email"`
 	End   time.Time `json:"end"`